 Many people jokingly toss around the word “sex addict” as a way to say that they really really really enjoy sex.
 But sexual addiction is nothing to joke about.
 Sexual addiction ruins marriages, relationships, careers, and in most cases lives.

-There are thousands of women out there suffering… committed to fighting for the relationship, yet hurting from the actions of their partner.
-This time can be a lonely place…with no one to talk to; a fear of how others judge, or feelings of shame about the relationship.
+There are thousands of men and women out there suffering, committed to fighting for the relationship, yet hurting from the actions of their partner.
+This time can be a lonely place with no one to talk to.
+A fear of how others judge, or feelings of shame about the relationship may arise.
 Please know that you are not alone.
-Now is time to learn how to cope and get through your husbands sexual addiction.
+Now is time to learn how to cope and get through your partner’s sexual addiction.

 Remember, it has nothing to do with you!